Food Fermenting Workshops

 Loads of stuff to take home.

-£45 per person for the day (age 16+), which includes materials and ingredients.
+£55 per person (age 16+) for the day, which includes materials and ingredients.

 Jon is a nature connection guide, mentor and facilitator.